sky-uk/feed/README.md

 # Feed

-Kubernetes controllers for managing external ingress with AWS.
+This project contains Kubernetes controllers for managing external ingress with AWS.
 There are two controllers provided, `feed-ingress` which runs an nginx instance, and `feed-dns` which manages route53 entries.
 They can be run independently as needed, or together to provide a full ingress solution.

 Feed is actively used in production and should be stable enough for general usage.
 We can scale to many thousands of requests per second with only a handful of replicas.